 The last resort is opting for Freelancing sites like Upwork, freelancer.com, etc. You might think that hiring on these freelancing sites is easier and time effective, but I’m sorry to disappoint.

-While these portals help to find developers for companies, the sheer amount of low quality and copy-paste bids and proposals that they receive for one single project makes it difficult to separate the wheat from the chaff.
+While these portals help hire software developers, the sheer amount of low quality and copy-paste bids and proposals that they receive for one single project makes it difficult to separate the wheat from the chaff.

 So, if you are not careful while filtering, you might end up with an incompetent company.

-Now that we know how to find a custom software development company, the next step is evaluating the companies.
+Follow these steps and in no time, you will have a list of potential software companies that you want to further evaluate.
+Let’s move on to the next step - Evaluating the companies.
 Pro tip: Skip the good enough ones - Good enough is neither good nor enough!

 Every company has a different story.
 Initiate communication by talking about each other’s business and the story behind it.
 This will help you get to know the company and the person behind it better.